PECOS-packages/PECOS/python/selene-plugins/pecos-selene-stab/README.md

-# PECOS Stab Selene Plugin
+# PECOS Stabilizer Selene Plugin

 A stabilizer simulator plugin for the [Selene](https://github.com/Quantinuum/selene) quantum emulator using the PECOS stabilizer implementation.